 I wrote a book entitled, “Finding the One Who’s Right,” which is about identifying, finding, and building a relationship with your perfect partner.
 When I was writing this book, I thought about how it’s just as important to your happiness to carefully pick your friends.
-Why should we put forth a similar effort to find friends who are a good match for us as we do a lover?
+Why shouldn’t we put forth a similar effort to find friends who are a good match for us as we do a spouse?
 I think we should.
-The process could be as precise as I describe in my book about identifying the attributes and characteristics that you want most in a mate and apply it to friendships.
+The process could be as precise as I describe in my book about identifying the attributes and characteristics that you want most in a life partner and apply it to friendships.

 This communication method would be particularly valuable in binding relationships like parent/child, teacher/student, boss/subordinate, and coach/athlete, but it would also be useful in close friendships.
 Both friends would have to appreciate the value of relationship refinement in order for it to work.
 This is important because most friendships are not bound by blood, ethics, or contracts so they can be easily ended without recourse.
 The purpose of “The Couple’s Review” is to facilitate a fair and accurate communication exchange.
 A similar process could be accomplished for any relationship by following the steps in an article that roughly describes the method entitled, “Couple’s Communication Without Confrontation!”